ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 ``ansible_playbook_python`` is the path to the python executable used to invoke the Ansible command line tool.

 These vars may be useful for filling out templates with multiple hostnames or for injecting the list into the rules for a load balancer.

-Don't worry about any of this unless you think you need it.
-You'll know when you do.

 Also available, ``inventory_dir`` is the pathname of the directory holding Ansible's inventory host file, ``inventory_file`` is the pathname and the filename pointing to the Ansible's inventory host file.